 Every Orlando home is unique, each with its own aesthetic and its own needs.
 Likewise, all the windows in your Orlando home are different too.
 Their dimensions, shape, the direction they face and more will differ and influence the style of window treatment that complements them best.

 Our recommendation for sidelight window treatments: Plantation shutters.
-Shutters don’t just give your home classy looks and unrivaled privacy, but they’re also the easiest window treatment to get customized for tall, thin sidelight windows.
+Not only do shutters give your home classy looks and unrivaled privacy, but they’re also the easiest window treatment to get customized for tall, thin sidelight windows.

 French doors are a common sight connected to patios, decks, or back yards.
-Since they’re double doors, hinged, and typically have large glass panels Orlando residents have a great opportunity to add style and light control.
+French doors are hinged double doors, typically with big glass panes, so Orlando residents have a great opportunity to add style and light control.
 French doors open and shut a lot throughout the day, so they would do best with a durable window treatment that will still let you regulate how much light you let come through the window.

 Octagon-shaped windows are some of the most interesting and attention-grabbing windows we see in Orlando homes.
-With their unique geometry, homeowners would be remiss to obscure them with a standard shaped window treatment like blinds or curtains.
-Alternatively, pick a window treatment that you can custom-fit to the window’s unique geometry so you’ll always reap the benefits of your octagonal window.
+With their unique shape, homeowners would be remiss to obscure them with a standard shaped window treatment like blinds or curtains.
+Alternatively, pick a window treatment that you can custom-fit to the window’s unique geometry so you’ll always reap the benefits of your octagon window.